 Data-driven recruitment was one of the most popular trends in the last year.
 Experts are expecting the similar trend to be on top in 2018 as well.

 The reason to adopt analytics in recruitment is because the level of accuracy that analytics provide for making right recruitment and hiring decision is incomparable.
-Data driven recruitment transforms candidate sourcing and makes a major impact on hiring process to deliver better quality of hires.
+Data driven recruitment transforms candidate sourcing and makes a major impact on hiring process to deliver better quality of new hires.

 Which employees are “most likely” to quit the organization in the coming months?
 What would be the future workforce requirements?
 Who amongst the 10 shortlisted candidates would be the best fit for a company’s culture?